3 killed, dozens hurt in Amtrak train crash in Missouri

 High school students from Pleasant Ridge High School in Easton, Kansas, who were headed to a Future Business Leaders of America conference in Chicago, were also aboard, Superintendent Tim Beying told The Kansas City Star.

+Spencer said he had contacted state transportation officials, Chariton County commissioners and BNSF Railway, which owns the track, about the potential danger.
+Spencer, who is on the board of a local levy district, said the dump truck driver was hauling rock for a levy on a local creek, a project that had been ongoing for a couple days.

+Amtrak is a federally supported company that operates more than 300 passenger trains daily in nearly every contiguous U.S. state and parts of Canada.

 It was the second Amtrak collision in as many days.
-Three people were killed Sunday afternoon when an Amtrak commuter train smashed into a car ín Northern California, authorities said.
+Three people in a car were killed Sunday afternoon when an Amtrak commuter train smashed into it in Northern California, authorities said.

 The Southwest Chief takes about two days to travel from Los Angeles to Chicago, picking up passengers at stops in between.
 Mendon, with a population of about 160, is about 84 miles (135 kilometers) northeast of Kansas City.